22nd Air Refueling Wing: History

-Established as 22d Bombardment Wing, Medium, on 28 July 1948.
+Established as 22nd Bombardment Wing, Medium, on 28 July 1948.
 Activated on 1 August 1948.
 The new wing was assigned to March Air Force Base, California on 10 May 1949.
-It was not operational, so it shared a commander with the 1st Fighter Wing.
-The 22d Bomb became operational on 1 July 1949.
-The 1st Fighter Wing was attached to it and both wings shared the same commanding officer.
+The 22nd was not operational, meaning it shared a commander with the 1st Fighter Wing.
+The 22nd became operational on 1 July 1949.
+The 1st Fighter Wing remained attached to the 22nd, and both groups continued to share the same commander.

 Korean War

-Detached from the wing, the 22d Bombardment Group deployed its B-29s in early July 1950 to Kadena Air Base, Okinawa, where it came under control of Far Ease Air Forces Bomber Command (Provisional).
+Detached from the wing, the 22d Bombardment Group deployed its B-29s in early July 1950 to Kadena Air Base, Okinawa, where it came under control of Far East Air Forces Bomber Command (Provisional).
 On 13 July, the group flew its first mission, against the marshaling yards and oil refinery at Wonsan, North Korea.
 By 21 October, it had amassed fifty-seven missions against the enemy, attacking bridges, factories, industrial targets, troop concentrations, airfields, marshalling yards, communications centers, and port facilities.
 During four months of combat, the group flew 335 sorties with only fourteen aborts and dropped over 6,500 tons of bombs.
 It redeployed to the United States in late October and November 1950.